Carrageenan: Regulatory status

-In a 2015 review, the Joint Expert Committee of the Food and Agriculture Organization of the United Nations and World Health Organization on Food Additives released a technical report in 2015 on the use of carrageenan in infant formula and found that the additive was "not of concern" in infant formula as food for special medical purposes at concentrations up to 1000 milligrams per litre.
-The use of carrageenan in infant formula, organic or otherwise, is prohibited in the EU for precautionary reasons, but is permitted in other food items.
-In 2018, the European Food Safety Authority (EFSA) reported that safety of carrageenan in food products is based on an ADI of 75 mg/kg body weight per day.

 In the UK, the Food Standards Agency issued a product recall for sweets containing carrageenan, stating that carrageenan "is not permitted as an ingredient in jelly confectionery products as it presents a choking hazard".

+In a 2015 review, the Joint Expert Committee of the Food and Agriculture Organization of the United Nations and World Health Organization on Food Additives reported on the use of carrageenan in infant formula stating that the additive was "not of concern" as food for special medical purposes at concentrations up to 1000 milligrams per litre.

 Toxicity research

-As of 2018, carrageenan was deemed non-toxic under certain consumption levels (75 mg/kg bw per day), although further research was recommended, mainly focused on the fate of carrageenan during and after digestion, and on any subsequent metabolites.
+In 2018, carrageenan was deemed non-toxic by the EFSA under certain consumption levels (75 mg/kg of body weight per day), although further research was recommended, mainly focused on the fate of carrageenan during and after digestion, and on any subsequent metabolites.

+Research has been done into the role of carrageenan in various forms of inflammatory bowel disease and allergic reactions, with much of the concern centered around the specific α-D-Gal-(1→3)-D-Gal glycosidic bond present in carrageenan, which interacts as an epitope with TLR4 in cultivated human epithelial cells of the mucous membrane; this is linked to alpha-gal syndrome.
+Other mechanisms of carrageenan-induced inflammation have also been proposed.